miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 <p align="center"><strong>Figure 7:</strong> <i>Incident totals based on the month of the year.</i></p><br>

 The highest amount of incidents peaked in January of 2015 and started to dip from there until reaching a historical low on March.
+February was also a tumultuous month--only slightly decreasing the amount of incidents.
 Now, let's take a look at the code for the graph.

 ```python
 from collections import defaultdict